hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-### groovyParseJSON
+### parseJSON

-You may parse a JSON value using the groovyParseJSON function.
+You may parse a JSON value inside a user defined function using `parseJSON` function. `groovyParseJSON` function below does the same.

 ```
 groovyParseJSON(value: String): Json